Accepting Payments as a Personal Trainer: Step-by-Step Guide

 Keep a Ledger of Receipts and Expenditures

 Avoid the common mistake of being sloppy with record keeping.
-Relying on bank deposit or Paypal records to log all earnings can lead to mistakes.
+Relying on a bank deposit or Paypal records to log all earnings can lead to mistakes.
 These mistakes could prove problematic at tax time if your return is audited.

 Maintain a ledger that logs client names, sessions times, and payments per session.
 Make a note of all the money earned on a daily, weekly, and monthly basis.
 This way, income won’t be reported inaccurately on a return.